 The ingredients are the same as what you will find in traditional pancakes.
 The only addition is we are adding in some ricotta and adjusting quantities of some of the other ingredients.

-- In a separate bowl, mix dry ingredients together.
+- Whisk dry ingredients: In a separate large mixing bowl, mix dry ingredients together.

-- Now add wet ingredients to the dry ingredients until it just comes together.
+- Combine: Now add wet ingredients to the dry ingredients until it just comes together.

-- Ladle ricotta pancake batter onto a preheated pan and cook.
+- Cook: Ladle ricotta pancake batter onto a preheated non-stick skillet or electric griddle and cook until golden on both sides.

 Pro-Tip: You do not need to mix the ricotta pancake batter until completely smooth.
 Only mix the ingredients together lightly until a batter forms.
 A few lumps in the batter is fine.
 This will ensure that you have tender pancakes!